 The English Major

-Academic Maps for English Major: The academic maps are term-by-term sample course schedules.
-The milestones listed to the right of each term are designed to keep you on course to graduate in four years.
+Academic Maps for English Majors: The academic maps are term-by-term sample course schedules.
+The milestones listed for each term are designed to keep you on course to graduate in four years.
 Not completing a milestone during or before the required term will result in a map hold.
 Multiple missed milestones could result in you being asked to change your major.

 - No more than 12 hours may be at the 2000 level

 - At least 9 hours must be at the 4000 level

 - For Honors in the Major, we can accept 9 of the 12 required hours as applicable to any English concentration.
 See your advisor for more information.

 - The major can only accept a maximum of 3 hours of overlap with liberal studies